pwlctk/KursSDA/README.md

 # Learning Java
 ## Introduction to JAVA language
-### Inheritance, interfaces, polymorphism, exceptions, generic classes, collections and more
+### Inheritance, interfaces, polymorphism, exceptions, generic types, collections and more